AKASHAorg/akasha-core/extensions/apps/auth-app/Readme.md

 ## Background

 The Auth App adds the authentication and authorization functionalities to the AKASHA World.
-It supports various ways of authentication, like a wallet connection via an extension or a mobile app (ie. Metamask), WalletConnect etc.
+It supports various ways of authentication, through the Web3Modal.